arcus/education_modules/git_history_of_project/git_history_of_project.md

 *No files other than `venus.txt` have been changed since the last* FALSE Because we only asked Git to tell us about differences in the `venus.txt` file, it didn't check for differences in other files.
 They could have been changed and that would not be reflected in the output.

+You must have committed, and then added the last line to `venus.txt`.
 </div>
 ***